 The underlying pools may also invest in fixed-income securities issued by companies with exposure to infrastructure and real estate, as well as fixed-income securities issued by governments or other sovereign credits.
 They may also invest in publicly traded structured products that hold infrastructure-related or real estate-related securities, including mortgages, mezzanine debt or properties.

 In addition, the underlying pools may:

-invest all of the pools' assets in foreign securities;
+- invest all of the pools' assets in foreign securities; - invest up to 30% of the pools' assets in Canadian securities;